CodeNameNoah/TipJar/README.md

 ## Future Improvements

-We're always looking to make TransCrypt better and more efficient.
+We're always looking to make TipJar better and more efficient.
 Some potential future improvements include:

 - Integration with other Ethereum wallets.
 - Support for tipping in ERC-20 tokens.